Skip to Content

 The defining characteristics of Cattelan’s work are dark humor, irony, and provocative nature.

-He is famous for using unexpected and unconventional materials and his ability to push the boundaries of art and provoke thought.
+This artist is famous for using unexpected and unconventional materials and his ability to push the boundaries of art and provoke thought.

 Cattelan’s artworks often challenge social norms and persuade viewers to confront uncomfortable and taboo subjects.